nutanix/karbon-platform-services/how_to/cicd/gitlab/README.md

 ## Setup

 You will start by setting up your environment.
+This guide assumes you already have a gitlab repository set up.

 1. Install [Docker](https://www.docker.com/) on your local machine.
 2. Create an API Token in your KPS account